Skip to main content

 Environments.yaml (all environments)

-Output (number of files)• One file per entity (for supported types)
+Output (number of files)• One file per entity (supported types)

 One file per entity typeAlways a single file